groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/spreadsheet-merging/merge-xlt-files/_index.md

 - `merger.Save()` is called to merge the XLT files and save the result to the specified `outputFile`.

 ## Conclusion
-In this tutorial, we've explored how to merge XLT files using GroupDocs.Merger for .NET.
+In this tutorial, we've explored how to merge XLT files.
 By following these steps, you can efficiently combine multiple Excel templates into a unified document, enhancing document management capabilities within your .NET applications.

 ## FAQ's
-### Can I merge more than two XLT files using GroupDocs.Merger for .NET?
+### Can I merge more than two XLT files?
 Yes, you can merge multiple XLT files by sequentially adding them using `merger.Join()`.
 ### Is GroupDocs.Merger compatible with other Excel file formats like XLSX or XLS?
 Yes, GroupDocs.Merger supports various Excel file formats, including XLSX, XLS, and XLT.